Victork2267/SCDF_Innovation_Challenge/README.md

-# SCDF_Innovation_Challenge
+# SCDF X IBM Lifesavers' Innovation Challenge 2021 Team RE(Solutions)
-The following outlines team RE(Solutons)'s solution: FireOn
+The following outlines team RE(Solutons)'s solution: F(i)rest
 ## Description
-FireOn is a machine learning model web application that detects fires and objects that could be associated with antecedents of fire.
+F(i)rest is a machine learning model web application that detects fires and objects that could be associated with antecedents of fire.
 The application is built using Tensorflow and Streamlit.
-The model is builded using a ResNet50 model architecture.
+The object detection model is builded using a ResNet50 model architecture.
 ## App Screenshots
 ![](SCDF_inno_1.PNG)
 ![](SCDF_inno_2.PNG)